 John Gottman is an amazing researcher when it comes to marriage issues, kind of the guru if you will.
 In one of his books, he summarizes a bunch of other research about why people divorced and came down to three main reasons.
 See if these make sense to you.
 And if indeed your marriage is in trouble, maybe you should think in terms of, “Maybe this is what’s going on with me,” or, “Maybe what’s going on with my spouse,” Or potentially what’s going on with both.

-Here’s the first reason.
+Here’s one of the reasons people get divorced.
 Number one, “You don’t love me.”

 Now, understand when a person feels that he or she is not loved, it’s not measuring what you feel inside of you, it’s measuring what they feel from you.
 You say, “What do you mean?”
 Oh, I can say to my wife all day long, “I love you,” but if she’s not feeling that, if I’m somehow communicating something differently then she’s not going to believe it no matter how much I say or I do.
 Robert Sternberg came up with a way to measure love some time ago.
 He calls it the triangulation of love.
 And basically, he says, if you’re looking at love between, say a husband and a wife, they have three components that you’ll look at.